 Interest deduction limitation rules apply to exceeding borrowing costs, in accordance with the law implementing Directive (EU) 2016/1164 laying down rules against tax avoidance practices that directly affect the functioning of the internal market (ATAD 1).
-Exceeding borrowing costs are defined as the deductible borrowing costs that are in excess of the taxable interest revenues and other economically equivalent taxable income of the taxpayer.
-The exceeding borrowing costs of a taxpayer are deductible in a tax period only up to the higher of 30 per cent of the taxpayer's net revenues before interest, tax, depreciation and amortisation, or €3 million.
-Exceeding borrowing costs not deductible in a tax period may be carried forward without time limitation.
+Exceeding borrowing costs are defined as deductible borrowing costs (eg, interest) that are in excess of the taxable interest revenues and other economically equivalent taxable income.
+Exceeding borrowing costs are deductible in a tax period only up to the higher of 30 per cent of the net revenues before interest, tax, depreciation and amortisation, or \notin 3 million.
+Non-deductible exceeding borrowing costs may be carried forward without time limitation.

-Luxembourg has implemented the anti-hybrid rules contained in Directive (EU) 2017/952 as regards hybrid mismatches with third countries (ATAD 2) into its domestic law.
-Under these rules, the deduction of a payment, expense or loss (such as interest) is denied when, by virtue of a difference in the legal qualification of a financial instrument or undertaking (ie, hybrid mismatch), a transaction between the Luxembourg taxpayer and a related party or a structured arrangement leads to one of the following situations:
+Anti-hybrid rules enshrined in Directive (EU) 2017/952 as regards hybrid mismatches with third countries (ATAD 2) have been transposed into domestic law.
+Under these rules, the deduction of a payment, expense or loss (such as interest) is disallowed when, by virtue of a difference in the legal qualification of a financial instrument or entity (ie, hybridity), a transaction between a Luxembourg taxpayer and a related party or a structured arrangement leads to one of the following situations:

-- the payment, expense or loss is deducted in the source country and in another jurisdiction (double deduction); or - the payment, expense or loss is deducted in the source country and the corresponding income is not included in the overall net income of the recipient (deduction without inclusion).
+- the payment, expense or loss is deducted in Luxembourg and in another jurisdiction (double deduction); or - the payment, expense or loss is deducted in the source country and the corresponding income is not included in the overall net income of the recipient (deduction without inclusion).

-Interest expenses, accrued or paid, to associated collective entities located in a blacklisted jurisdiction in the context of non-genuine transactions are not deductible from the Luxembourg taxable base.
-(The list adopted by the Council of Europe on 5 October 2021 comprises the American Samoa, Fiji, Guam, Palau, Panama, Samoa, Trinidad and Tobago, US Virgin Islands and Vanuatu.)
+Interest, accrued or paid, to associated collective entities located in a blacklisted jurisdiction in the context of non-genuine transactions is disallowed.
+(The list adopted by the Council of Europe on 17 October 2023 comprises American Samoa, Anguilla, Antigua and Barbuda, Bahamas, Belize, Fiji, Guam, Palau, Panama, Russia, Samoa, Seychelles, Trinidad and Tobago, Turks and Caicos Islands, US Virgin Islands and Vanuatu.)